Cinema with presence

 Cultural & impact projects

-I’m gradually moving into longer-form and impact-driven projects.
+I’m gradually moving into longer-form and non-profit impact-driven projects.

 This includes cultural initiatives, social themes, and collaborations with NGOs, associations, and funding bodies.